-- Increased transparency and accessibility available through a centralised order book and central clearing. - prices will be displayed on-screen during the trading day, creating a reference price, while allowing off-book Large-in-Scale transactions. - Reduced counterparty risk and decreased cost of failure MOC will be cleared / covered by LCH SA.
-Participants will consequently benefit from mitigation of counterparty risk due to Central Counterparty Clearing.

-• Cost efficient solution - with reduction in costs compared to an OTC solution with brokers fees.
+- Increased transparency and accessibility available through a centralised order book and central clearing. - prices will be displayed on-screen during the trading day, creating a reference price, while allowing offbook Large-in-Scale transactions. - Reduced counterparty risk and decreased cost of failure MOC will be cleared / covered by LCH SA.
+Participants will consequently benefit from mitigation of counterparty risk due to Central Counterparty Clearing. - Cost efficient solution with reduction in costs compared to an OTC solution with brokers fees. - Simplicity index Futures Contracts will be immediately available after settlement.
+Trades will immediately be included into the risk management system of the market participants.